ilarsf/gwasTools/README.md

 # gwasTools

-A collecion of R scripts that might be useful to plot GWAS results.
+A collection of R scripts that might be useful to plot GWAS results.

 The following R pakages need to be installed for running these Rscripts: